The Bottom Line

-Citi analysts indicate China is on track to meet its 2026 growth target, suggesting a reduced need for robust new stimulus measures.
-Beijing appears content with the current pace of economic expansion.
+Citi analysts project China is on track to meet its 2026 growth objectives, signaling a stable economic trajectory.

 Market impact